domRiddle/ASF/Setting-up.md

 ASF is a console app and doesn't include a graphical user interface.
 However, we're actively working on **[ASF-ui](https://github.com/JustArchiNET/ArchiSteamFarm/wiki/IPC#asf-ui)** frontend to our IPC interface, which can be a very decent and user-friendly way to access various ASF features.

 In order to use ASF-ui, you need to have `IPC` enabled, which is the default option starting with ASF V5.1.0.0.
-After starting ASF, you should be able to confirm that it properly started the IPC interface:
+Once you launch ASF, you should be able to confirm that it properly started the IPC interface automatically:

 ![IPC](https://i.imgur.com/ZmkO8pk.png)